ameliefar/protocalliphora/data/README.txt

 	- "F" for female
 - min_age: integer; minimum age of the bird (age in year 2 when sampling feathers); varies from 2 to 8
 - broodID: character; nestbox from year 1 (when quantifying parasite load); coined from study site ("pir" or "tua") and nestbox number;
+- pairID : Identity of the pair from year 1; coined from respectively female ID and male ID
+- mateID : Identity of the mate from year 1
 - year: character; from 2004 to 2021; corresponds to "year 1" when quantifying parasite load
 - hatch_size: integer; number of hatchlings in the brood (from year 1);
 - par_load: integer; parasite load for the whole brood (from year 1);